Media & Technology

 Copyright law promotes innovation, creativity, and progress by protecting one's ability to make a living from one's intellectual property.
 Educational fair use acts to balance an individual's right to his/her work and an educator's or student's need to use that work for educational purposes.

-RCSS is a G Suite for Education District
+RCSS is a Google Workspace for Education District

-Randolph County School System has been a G Suite for Education district since 2012.
-Staff and students utilize a variety tools that are availble to RCSS users through Google Apps for Education.
+Randolph County School System has been a Google Workspace for Education district since 2012.
+Staff and students utilize a variety tools that are available to RCSS users through Google Apps for Education.

 This web site is designed to provide links for tips on safe surfing and internet use.
 It is very important for parents to talk with their children about Internet Safety.
 The schools are doing their part in teaching our students to be safe online.
 Parents, please help us keep your children safe by staying up to date on Internet Safety.